scds/intro-twine/index.md

 <!-- Main header -->
 # Introduction to Twine

-Twine is a beginner-friendly platform for building Choose Your Own Adventure Games.
-Follow along with the four tutorial videos below to get started with Twine.
-All videos use the Harlowe 3.3.4 story format.
+This module will introduce you to Twine, a beginner-friendly platform for building interactive fiction.
+We will discuss how to create a Twine game, how to customize it, and how to publish it online for others to see.

 These tutorials were made for HUM2DH3: Creative, Collaborative, Critical: Introduction to Digital Scholarship.
 Sections of the videos relate directly to an assignment where students create a retelling of Frankenstein through a Twine Game.
 However, the majority of each video functions as a general introduction to Twine Games.